Originally published in February 2021, this blog post was updated in February 2022.

 You can test out some example scenarios with our break-even ROAS calculator:

-If you achieve this ROAS, your advertising spend will exactly pay for itself, and it's a good benchmark for marketers to keep in mind.
+If you achieve this ROAS, your advertising costs will exactly pay for themselves — and it’s a good benchmark for marketers to keep in mind.

-But it’s not the right goal for every e-commerce marketer.
+But that goal isn’t right for every e-commerce marketer.

-As I mentioned already, there’s no single, correct ROAS goal.
-A good ROAS in one industry might be a catastrophe in another; the right goal for you depends on an interconnected web of factors including your product, your average order frequency and your price point.
+“Good ROAS” is subjective.
+A reasonable ROAS goal in one industry might be a catastrophe in another.
+And the right goal for you depends on an interconnected web of factors including your product, your average order frequency and your price point.

 Which companies should shoot for break-even ROAS?